 - For best results, store in refrigerator until ready to serve.
 Let cupcakes set at room temperature for 30 minutes before serving.
 Cupcakes will keep for up to 3 days in refrigerator.

-- Frosting will make enough to frost about 16 cupcakes with high, dramatic piped frosting, or 24 cupcakes spread with a knife, a 9x13 sheet cake, or an 8-9 inch two layer cake.
+- Frosting recipe make enough to frost about 16 cupcakes with high, dramatic piped frosting, or 24 cupcakes spread with a knife, a 9x13 sheet cake, or an 8-9 inch two layer cake.
+For less frosting, make a half batch.

 - Butter melts around 90 to 95 degrees, and so will your frosting.
 If your location is nearing this temperature, I'd recommend refrigerating your baked goods until an hour before you're ready to serve them.
 Refrigerating your frosted baked goods will not hurt them, but you will want to give them some time to come to room temperature before serving.